flyteorg/flytectl/docs/source/gen/flytectl_config_validate.rst

 flytectl config validate
 ------------------------

-Validates the loaded config.

 Synopsis
 ~~~~~~~~

-Validates the loaded config.
+It validates the loaded config.
+This is done using the below command:

 ::